Leonets/radix-challenge/README.md

 The application contains:

+* package rdx.gateway.challenge
-* package rdx.gateway.challenge.api: Controller
+  * api: Controller
-* package rdx.gateway.challenge.config: Configs for Reactive Feign Client configuration
+  * config: Configs for Reactive Feign Client configuration
-* package rdx.gateway.challenge.coreclient: Reactive Feign Client interface for Core API
+  * coreclient: Reactive Feign Client interface for Core API
-* package rdx.gateway.challenge.coremodel: Model from the Core Api (build with openapi-generator)
+  * coremodel: Model from the Core Api (build with openapi-generator)
-* package rdx.gateway.challenge.exception: Exception manage for the Reactive Feign Client
+  * exception: Exception manage for the Reactive Feign Client
-* package rdx.gateway.challenge.model: Model for the exposed Api (build with openapi-generator)
+  * model: Model for the exposed Api (build with openapi-generator)
-* package rdx.gateway.challenge.service: Service for using the Api Client / Scheduler
+  * service: Service for using the Api Client / Scheduler
-* package rdx.gateway.challenge.mapper: Mapper from the returned data schema to the provided schema
+  * mapper: Mapper from the returned data schema to the provided schema
-* package rdx.gateway.challenge: Main Spring Boot Application (GatewayChallengeApplication)
+  * challenge: Main Spring Boot Application (GatewayChallengeApplication)

 * Dockerfile with OpenJDK image

+How to build the image:
+docker build -t gateway-challenge .

+How to run the container:
+docker run -dp 8086:8086 gateway-challenge

 The unit testing contains:
 * ControllerTest